Many Taylor & Francis journals have policies on data sharing which state how data associated with your article should be

 Authors are encouraged to provide a data availability statement, detailing where data associated with a paper can be found and how it can be accessed.
 The DAS should be submitted within the article manuscript, before the ‘References’ section.
 If data cannot be made open, authors should state why in the data availability statement.
-Guidance and templates to help with preparing your data availability statement are available here.
+Access guidance and templates to help you prepare for your data availability statement.

 Authors are expected to cite any datasets in the body of the article, with a corresponding reference in the reference list.
 Please refer to our data citation best practice.

 At the point of submission, you will be encouraged to provide the DOI, pre-registered DOI, hyperlink, or other persistent identifier associated with the data set(s).
 If you have selected to provide a pre-registered DOI, please be prepared to share the reviewer URL associated with your data deposit, upon request by reviewers.